NetBrainAPI/NetBrain-REST-API-R12.1/Golden Use Case Templates/Sites Management by Calling APIs.md

 # Sites and Devices In Sites Modification
-This use case focuses on Site Management APIs.
+This use case focuses on the use of Site Management APIs.

 Overview: <br>
 > 1. Create multiple sites with different types